nextstrain/augur/docs/exportv.md

 * _More advanced (flu?) options_ **TO DO**

 ### Config file priority
-It is important to remember that if you set an option both in the config file _and_ in the command line, the command line option will override the config file option.
+It is important to remember that if you set an option both in the config file _and_ in the command line, **the command line option will override the config file option**.
 For example, if you set `"title"` in your config file as "A Title About Apples", and then import this config file using `--auspice-config` _and_ use `--title "Better Title Befitting Bears"`, the title displayed by `auspice` will be "Better Title Befitting Bears".
 To use the one in the config file, simply don't use `--title` in the command line!

 There are a couple of exceptions to this:
 * There is no way to set default display views using command line only, so using `"display_defaults"` in your config file will set this